Metro Gold Line Extends Beyond Pasadena

 Continue heading east on Green Street and you will stumble upon the Pasadena Convention Center; it is a campus style center that houses the Pasadena Civic Auditorium, Pasadena Convention Center, Pasadena Ice Skating Center, and Pasadena Visitors Center.

-Directly across the street from the convention center, at Paseo Colorado, a dinner theater venue called The Rose presents intimate musical performances.
+Directly across the street from the convention center, at The Paseo, a dinner theater venue called The Rose presents intimate musical performances.
 Talent here ranges from nostalgic acts like The Motels, Wilson Phillips, and Smokey Robinson; to tribute bands and rock bands.
 The Rose is one of few dinner theatre venues in Los Angeles; that style of entertainment is uncommon in this area.

-For alternatives at Del Mar Station, try Flour + Tea or the Congregation Ale House.
-Flour + tea was featured on the Food Network’s “Best Thing I Ever Ate,” and specializes in cakes, boba and poke.
+For alternatives at Del Mar Station, try the Congregation Ale House.
 Congregation Ale House is directly across from Del Mar station on Raymond Avenue.
 Go there for craft beer and local brews; they also offer signature cocktails like Grapefruit Gimlet and Planters Punch.

 Head back to Del Mar Station and take the train to the next top, Memorial Park Station.